 Zuppardi’s tops its clam pizza (a market charge, normally $32.45 for a medium pie) with fresh garlic, olive oil, dried oregano, cracked pink pepper, and littlenecks.
 Smaller clams may be opaque after they attain the table.
 Larger specimens might be warmed through.
 All will taste as if they’d been shucked, as in truth they have been.
 Opening clams to reserve the clam pizza takes longer than Zuppardi’s other specialties, like the obvious pie (tomato sauce, grated cheese, no mozzarella), itself worth a detour from Interstate 95, which rumbles by approximately a cherrystone’s throw away.

-If you’re a vegan, particularly a new vegan, or if you have to cook dinner for a vegan, you could wonder about a way to make an amazing vegan pizza.
-Making a vegetarian pizza is simple enough, in view that vegetarians devour cheese.
+If you’re a vegan, particularly a new vegan, or have to cook dinner for a vegan, you could wonder how to make an amazing vegan pizza.
+Making a vegetarian pizza is simple enough, considering that vegetarians devour cheese.
 You can, therefore, make a cheese pizza or load up an undeniable cheese pizza with all sorts of greens.
-The project of a vegan pizza is the fact that vegans do now not devour cheese.
-There are vegan cheeses for sale, of direction, but before you even go down that road, you must don’t forget something else.
+The project of a vegan pizza is that vegans no longer devour cheese.
+There are vegan cheeses for sale, but of course, even if you go down that road, you must not forget anything else.

 The authentic pizza, the one upon which all other pizzas are based, originated in Naples in Southern Italy and is referred to as the Marinara pizza.
-That original, first pizza turned into surely made without cheese.
-That sounds very weird to maximum folks who are used to equating pizza with stringy dripping cheese.
-But in Italy and Southern Europe in general, pizza without cheese could be very not unusual.
-In the Mediterranean location, which encompasses North Africa and the Near East of Asia and Southern Europe, phyllo dough is now and again used as a pizza base.
-And a cheeseless pizza on phyllo dough is clearly awesome.
+That original, first pizza was surely made without cheese.
+That sounds very weird to most folks who are used to equating pizza with stringy, dripping cheese.
+But pizza without cheese could be very unusual in Italy and Southern Europe.
+In the Mediterranean location, which encompasses North Africa, the Near East of Asia, and Southern Europe, phyllo dough is now and again used as a pizza base.
+And a cheeseless pizza on phyllo dough is awesome.